prathitkurup/News-Political-Bias-Detection/README.md

 In this Milestone, we trained our baseline LSTM model on our data and evaluated its accuracy, precision, recall, and F1.

+## Final Models:

+Our first model is a custom LSTM baseline.
+This model achieved an accuracy of nearly 99%.
+For our second model we used a term frequency–inverse document frequency (TF-IDF) model to experiment with another type of model with increased complexity.
+This model also achieved 99% accuracy.
+Our final model is a finetuned BERT model using the pre-trained bert-medium-en-uncased.
+This model performed just as well with an accuracy nearing 99%.

 ## To Run:

 To run our training-testing pipeline, run the notebook cells in order.
 To train any one of the LSTM, TF-IDF, or BERT models, look for the relevant section and run all cells in the section in order.
 Refer to comments in the notebook for further guidance on functionality.